DanB91/dcpu/dcpu-prof/README.md

 The output of this command without a filter can be overwhelming in a large codebase, so it is practical to use it in combination with `top`.
-Use `top` to find the function that consumes the most cycles and then list the detailed usage with list:
+Use `top` to find a function or file that consumes the most cycles and then dive into the detailed usage with `list`:

-	list memchr
+	list -f memchr
 	===> lib/string/memchr.dasm 15-29
 	42 sample(s), 98 cycle(s)